Team-BHP > Road Safety

 In fact those who are irritated by speed breakers are likely to speed up unreasonably at the next open stretch, thereby increasing potential for accidents.They should be set up only in really sensitive areas like schools, for instance.

-fhdowntheline is offline (2) Thanks
+fhdowntheline is online now (2) Thanks

 Old 19th February 2021, 07:53 #6